ChilliCream/graphql-platform/website/src/blog/2021-09-27-hot-chocolate-12/2021-09-27-hot-chocolate-12.md

 }
 ```

 Further, we give you now the ability to control the connection name.
-The connection name now is by default inferred from the field, since this will break all existing schemas you can set a global paging option to keep the default behavior.
+The connection name now is by default inferred from the field, since this will break all existing schemas, you can set a global paging option to keep the default behavior.

 ```csharp
 services.AddGraphServerQL()